As an administrator, you can let file editors in your organization move content from My Drive or shared drives to other shared drives.

 File and folder permissions

-- Users who aren’t members of a shared drive keep permissions for files explicitly shared with them unless you select Prevent non-members of the shared drive from accessing files in the shared drive in the Google Admin console.
+- Note: If the setting People who aren't shared drive members can be added to files is selected for the shared drive, or Prevent non-members of the shared drive from accessing files in the shared drive is enabled in the Google Admin console, then people can lose access to content moved into a shared drive if they're not members of that shared drive.
 For details, see Set the default access for all new shared drives.

 - File permissions inherited from folders aren’t copied.